 Tuesday 4 November

-Hot.
-Mostly sunny day.
-The chance of a thunderstorm in the southwest in the afternoon and evening.
-Winds north to northwesterly 15 to 20 km/h becoming light during the evening.
-Overnight temperatures falling to between 14 and 19 with daytime temperatures reaching 30 to 37.
+Cloudy.
+Medium (50%) chance of showers, most likely in the morning and afternoon.
+The chance of a thunderstorm inland in the afternoon and evening.
+Winds southeasterly 15 to 20 km/h turning easterly during the morning.
+Overnight temperatures falling to between 14 and 19 with daytime temperatures reaching the mid to high 20s.

 The next routine forecast will be issued at 4:15 pm EST Saturday.